ipsitaroutray/ipsitaroutray/README.md

 - 👋 Hi, I’m @ipsitaroutray
-- 👀 I’m interested in real wordl
+- 👀 I’m interested in real world
-- 🌱 I’m currently learning to Automate the stuff
+- 🌱 I’m currently learning to Web dev
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...